William Leiper

 William Leiper FRIBA RSA (1839–1916) was a Scottish architect known particularly for his domestic architecture in and around the town of Helensburgh.
 In addition, he produced a small amount of fine ecclesiastical and commercial architecture in Glasgow and the Scottish Lowlands.
 He was also an accomplished watercolour artist, and from the late 1870s spent much spare time painting in oils and watercolours.

-Stylistically Leiper was capable of working in many styles including truly eclectic works such as the Templeton Carpet Factory which is based on the Doge's Palace in Venice.
-His best internal work is certainly the Banqueting Hall at Glasgow City Chambers.